hannahhe/graphikz-112TP/README.md

             4. On your web browser, navigate to "http://localhost:####/" and press "ctrl+shift+'r'" to reload the page.

 There are instructions on the website for how to use Graphikz!
 It is suggested that you create your graph drawing in Google Drawings or hand-draw your graphs and take a picture to upload.
+!!!
+If when you press "copy LaTeX" and you don't get any code, it means something went wrong during the conversion.
+Double check your drawing and graph type. !!!